spree-edge/spree_analysis/README.md

 # Spree Analysis [WIP]

+## About

 This extension is an updated version of vinsol [spree-admin-insights](https://github.com/vinsol-spree-contrib/spree-admin-insights) extension.
 It is compatiable with latest version of [spree](https://github.com/spree/spree), includes all the reports that spree-admin-insignts has, along with some additional useful reports.

+## Key Features

+* It includes all reports of spree spree-admin-insights.
+* It includes additional reports that includes bla bla bla.
+* Added support with latest spree version.

 ## Installation